• Home

 Picture

-Fred Monk is the senior advisor, International Strategy & Trade at the South Carolina Department of Commerce.
+Fred Monk recently retired as Senior Advisor, International Strategy & Trade at the South Carolina Department of Commerce.
 He is particularly focused on leveraging South Carolina’s international partnerships for economic, educational and cultural development.

-Fred helped create and develop the Columbia World Affairs Council, which has helped the state raise the level of awareness of its international connectivity and establish new international relationships.
+Fred helped create and develop the Columbia World Affairs Council in 1992, which has helped the state raise the level of awareness of its international connectivity and establish new international relationships.
 He was involved in the formation of the sister-state relationships with Queensland, Australia and Rhineland-Palatinate, Germany.

 Fred is a graduate of the University of South Carolina College of Journalism and worked at The State (South Carolina’s largest daily newspaper) and The Columbia Record from 1970-1997.
 He was business editor of The State from 1981 to 1997.
 He helped develop and served as president of The South Carolina Export Consortium, a non-profit organization that helped small to medium-size companies identify and export to international markets, from 1997 to 2014.
 He represented South Carolina on the Appalachian Regional Commission’s Export Trade Advisory Council.
 Besides serving as senior advisor, he is the state’s representative on the Global South Carolina Alliance involving Estonia and Israel and the South Carolina Military Base Task Force.
 He also serves on the board of the University of South Carolina’s Center for International Business and Research.